Blog

 Drawbacks of the 50/30/20 budget

-Although useful, this budgeting method won’t fit everyone’s circumstances.
+Although useful for some households, this budgeting method may not suit everyone.
 Potential limitations include:

-• It may not feel detailed enough if you prefer strict tracking
+• It may not feel detailed enough if you prefer strict expense tracking

-• It can be harder to apply if your income changes month to month
+• It can be harder to apply if income changes month to month

-• It may not account clearly for irregular or annual expenses (like rego, school costs, or insurance)
+• It may not clearly account for irregular expenses such as insurance or car registration

 How to create a 50/30/20 budget plan